expo/expo/packages/expo-updates/README.md

 # Removing pre-installed expo-updates

-Projects created by `expo init` and `npx expo prebuild` come with expo-updates pre-installed, because we anticipate most users will want this functionality.
+Projects created by `npx create-expo-app` and `npx expo prebuild` come with expo-updates pre-installed, because we anticipate most users will want this functionality.
 However, if you do not intend to use OTA updates, you can disable or uninstall the module.

 ## Disabling expo-updates